TriodeGirl/Arduino-UNO-R4-code-DAC-ADC-Ints-Fast_Pins/README.md

 DAC output of ADC value on board pin A0.

-Use of fast pin operations.
+Use of fast pin operations on pin D7.